City Unscripted

 Osaka Castle: The Building That Teaches You About Time

 Everyone puts Osaka Castle on their itinerary.
 Most see it wrong.
-They rush to the main keep, snap photos, check it off.
+They rush to the main keep, snap photos, and check it off.
 I spent my first five years here doing the same.

 The real Osaka Castle experience starts before sunrise.
 I walk the outer grounds when the city is quiet, when stone walls catch first light.
-These aren't reconstructions—they're 400-year-old survivors.
+These aren't reconstructions, they're 400-year-old survivors.

 The museum inside the reconstructed keep tells you about Japanese culture and history.
 But the stories that stick happen in Nishinomaru Garden.